 Toss a coin into the Trevi Fountain and according to legend you are sure to return some day

-If you do nothing else in Rome, grab a gelato and visit the fountain.
-Maybe it’s a cliche but somehow the spectacular Baroque sculpture (gods, leaping horses, crashing waves) and the cheery buzz of tourists in the sunshine adds up to the full Roman Holiday and Three Coins in the Fountain effect.
+If you do nothing else on your trip to Rome with teens, grab a gelato and visit the fountain.
+Maybe it’s a cliche but somehow the spectacular Baroque sculpture (gods, leaping horses, crashing waves) and the cheery buzz of tourists in the sunshine just sums up the city in one technicolour burst.

 But the Trevi fountain is lit up dramatically at night and there’s less of a crowd then too.
 I’d put it top of the list of places to see in Rome at night.